Seniority-zero Linear Canonical Transformation Theory: Results

 For the \ce{H6} symmetric stretch, SZ-LCT performs well, with all errors within chemical accuracy ($<1$kcal/mol $\approx 1.6 mE_h$.
 Recalling that the energies obtained from the SZ-LCT method correspond to the solutions of the eigenvalue problem $\hat{H}_{SZ}\ket{\Psi_{SZ}}=E_{SZ}\ket{\Psi_{SZ}}$ where $\hat{H}_{SZ}$ is obtained from the unitary transformation \ref{eq2}, this means that we were able to find a seniority-zero Hamiltonian whose seniority-zero ground-state wave function captures the physical behavior of the exact ground-state wave function.
 Notably, the SZ-LCT method performs equally well along the entire potential energy curve; this is especially reassuring since the underlying reference wavefunction gives more accurate energies for compressed and near-dissociation geometries.
 It is also remarkable that in the vicinity of $R = 1.9 \text{ a.u.}$, where the oo-DOCI computation falls into a local minimum, the SZ-LCT solution remains excellent.
 The ability of SZ-LCT to produce quantitatively correct results even when oo-DOCI gets trapped in a local minimum is a promising signal for the robustness of this approach.

-From figure \ref{fig2}, we note that the energy error in the method is not a continuous function as one would expect.
-We attribute this to two factors.
-First, given that the jumps in the energy difference are, with just one exception, always less than a milliHartree, these jumps might be induced by numerical instabilities.
-However, upon close inspection, we noticed that in general the generator $\hat{A}_1$ that minimizes the non-seniority-zero elements of the Hamiltonian for a particular configuration (e.g. $R = 0.9 \textup{~\AA}$) is not close to the generator $\hat{A}_2$ that minimizes the non-seniority-zero part of the Hamiltonian for nearby configurations (e.g. $R = 0.8, 1.0 \textup{~\AA}$).
-This could mean that the method is erratically shifting between different local minima with nearly equal values for the objective function, which we'll investigate further in the future.
+From figure Fig. 2 we note, contrary to our expectations, the energy error in the method is not continuous.
+Given that the jumps in the energy difference are, with just one exception, always less than a milliHartree, these jumps might be induced by numerical instabilities.
+However, upon close inspection, we noticed that the minimizing generator matrices of nearby geometries are dissimilar, indicating that the method is erratically shifting between different, nearly degenerate, local minima.
+This is not surprising because multireference coupled cluster methods are known to be ill-conditioned and we did not do any single value decomposition to remove near singularities.
+Further improvements of the method will focus on this direction.